Zeus Cannon Control:

 - Lead-acid batteries can explode when overcharged; overcharging electrolyzes the water inside them, creating free hydrogen.
 All you need then is a spark... and it is a battery, after all.
 Many other battery types, including lithium-ion, can also explode due to overcharging, although they commonly incorporate safety features (or "smart chargers") to prevent this.

 - Metal-cased lithium-ion cells are relatively tame.
 You can get them to blow if you really try (by, say, puncturing them), but they have passive internal protection that'll kill them harmlessly if excessive pressure forms inside them.
 In contrast, lithium-polymer cells meant for radio-control models are insanely dangerous, not having any safety whatsoever.
-Shorting, overcharging, overdischarging, puncturing, bending... all activities that can cause them to emit a foot-long jet of flame that you can't extinguish with water or normal fire extinguishers (the only good ways of killing a lithium fire is to smother it with dry sand or using a Class C fire exstinguisher).
+Shorting, overcharging, overdischarging, puncturing, bending... all activities that can cause them to emit a foot-long jet of flame that you can't extinguish with water or normal fire extinguishers (the only good ways of killing a lithium fire is to smother it with dry sand or using a Class C fire extinguisher).

-- While probably not creating a higher risk of explosion than normal, a MiG-25's engines could be convinced to propel the plane to mach 3.2, which is and was comfortably higher than any combat plane field save for the YF-12.
+- While probably not creating a higher risk of explosion than normal, a MiG-25's engines could be convinced to propel the plane to Mach 3.2, which is and was comfortably higher than any combat plane field save for the YF-12.
 The downside?
-This would bypass the fuel pumps, resulting in the loss of any throttle control, and would also more than likely start expelling important bits of engine, rendering it an "oh shit" contingency rather than a viable tactic.
+This would bypass the fuel pumps, resulting in the loss of any throttle control, and would also more than likely start expelling important bits of engine, rendering it an "Oh, Crap" contingency rather than a viable tactic.
 It was, however, sufficient to convince NATO that the Soviets had produced some sort of superpowered fighter jet, rather than a really heavy plane with really big engines.

 - War emergency power was like this, though its short duration made it work more similar to a Nitro Boost, unless you really wanted to damage the engine.
 The modern equivalent, afterburners, also merit a mention here as well as under Nitro Boost; they use several times as much fuel as full military power and paint the infrared equivalent of a bullseye on the aircraft in return for a large burst of extra thrust.